ethereum/trin/bin/portal-bridge/README.md

 #### History Network E2HS Bridge

 - `"--mode e2hs --e2hs-range 100-200"`: gossip a block range from #100 to #200 (inclusive) using `E2HS` files as the data source
+- `"--mode e2hs --e2hs-range 100-"`: gossip a block range from #100 to latest (inclusive) using `E2HS` files as the data source.
+Latest is determined by the latest e2hs file available.
 - `"--mode e2hs --e2hs-range 1000-10000 --e2hs-randomize"`: randomize the order in which epochs from block range are gossiped

 #### Beacon Subnetwork